Introduction: Procedure for Vibration Analysis

 - Numerical solutions (finite element method).

 For nonlinear problems, typically numerical solutions are used.
-All of these solutions will generally depend on initial conditions.

 Interpretation of Results